Evolutionary Philosophy

 At least I can give Mr. Sherman credit for not being stuck with his moral concerns in a small subsection of level 5 by chiefly caring about the needs of one society of religion vs. that of another.
 Because of his age, and having grown up before the modern environmental movements, I could almost forgive him for not expanding his concerns beyond those of our society of humans to the levels of ecologies changing over evolutionary timelines.
 But there have been others, older than him, who saw this need.

-For example, I recently finished Aldo Leopold's wonderful A Sand County Almanac, which included many marvellous passages building up a description of his Land Ethic.
+For example, I recently finished Aldo Leopold's wonderful A Sand County Almanac, which included many marvelous passages building up a description of his Land Ethic.
 Leopold was born in 1887, just twenty-eight years after the publication of On the Origin of Species, yet in his lifetime he wrote such things as:

 The extension of ethics, so far studied only by philosophers, is actually a process in ecological evolution.
 Its sequences may be described in ecological as well as in philosophical terms.
 An ethic, ecologically, is a limitation on freedom of action in the struggle for existence.
 An ethic, philosophically, is a differentiation of social from anti-social conduct.
 These are two definitions of one thing.